t-shain/synth-script/README.md

 Some things to note.
 - Midi files use integers to represent notes on a piano scale. the value `60` is the middle C of the keyboard (C3).
+- The plan is to use a the starting vowel to creat a scale of notes major or minor that can be played.

 ### 3. Audio file
 midi file is turned into an audio file